Dev-Salem/Dev-Salem/README.md

 - 👋 Hi, I’m Salem
 - 👀 I’m interested in developing mobile apps using Flutter
-- 🌱 I’m currently learning about architecture
+- 🌱 I’m currently learning about backend.
 - 📫 You can reach me on Twitter @dev_salem0

 <!---